KhiopsML/khiops-python/doc/samples/samples.rst

     from math import sqrt
     from os import path

-    from pykhiops import core as pk
+    from khiops import core as pk

 Samples